agardnerIT/killercoda_tutorials/keptn-end-to-end-delivery/step6.md

 1. Load is generated on the service (this step would probably not be necessary in a real production environment)
 2. A further quality evaluation is executed - did scaling the pods actually help?

 > Note: The demo image doesn't actually have a problem pattern that resolves with scaling.
-So **expect** the quality gate to still provide a warning.
+So **expect** the quality gate to still provide a pass.
 Scaling the pods **will** be successful.
 >
 ```
 ~/self_healing.sh